-For the biscuit base, I used a food processor to whizz the biscuits into crumbs, then stirred in melted butter.
-Then I pressed it into the bottom of a springform tin and put it in the fridge while I made the filling.
+For the biscuit base, use a food processor to whizz the biscuits into crumbs, then stir in melted butter.
+Press it into the bottom of a springform tin and put it in the fridge while you make the filling.

-To make the cheesecake filling I used an electric mixer to mix together the cream cheese, icing sugar and vanilla extract until smooth.
-Then I added the double cream and whisked until thick.
+To make the cheesecake filling, use an electric mixer to mix together the cream cheese, icing sugar and vanilla extract until smooth.
+Then add the double cream and whisk until thick.

-I put half of the cheesecake filling in the tin, then added spoonfuls of raspberry jam all over, but not too close to the edge.
-Then I covered it carefully with the remaining filling and smoothed it over.
-It went into the fridge to set.
+Put half of the cheesecake filling in the tin, then add spoonfuls of raspberry jam all over, but not too close to the edge.
+Cover it carefully with the remaining filling and smooth it over.
+Put it into the fridge to set.

-Once it was set and removed from the tin, I pushed a heart shaped cutter into the centre, about halfway deep up the sides of the cutter.
-I used a spoon to dig out the cheesecake inside the cutter, then I removed the cutter and filled the space with jam.
+Once it is set and removed from the tin, push a heart shaped cookie cutter into the centre, about halfway deep up the sides of the cutter.
+Use a teaspoon to dig out the cheesecake inside the cutter, then remove the cutter and fill the space with jam.

 How do you remove a no bake cheesecake from the tin?